lavalink-devs/Lavalink/ROUTEPLANNERS.md

 For a working rotation you need at least 2 /64 IPv6 CIDRs.

-Its not recommended using combined /64s here (e.g. 2 different /65s).
-But you can combine multiple /64s (or bigger) without issues, because this strategy rotates on these.
+It is not recommended using combined /64s here (e.g. 2 different /65s), though you can combine multiple /64s (or bigger) without issues, because this strategy rotates on these.